William Stamps Farish Fund

 Application Success Factors

-Alignment with Core Mission: The foundation explicitly focuses on supporting "underserved populations" through Social Service, Education, and Health programs that "alleviate suffering and promote success."
+Alignment with Core Mission: The foundation explicitly focuses on supporting "underserved populations" through Social Service, Education, and Health programmes that "alleviate suffering and promote success."
 Proposals should clearly demonstrate how they serve underserved communities and create meaningful impact.

 Geographic Considerations: While the foundation's footprint includes Texas, Tennessee, Kentucky, Florida, and New York, giving is "primarily in Houston, TX."
-Organizations in the Houston area appear to have the strongest chance of success, though the foundation does support work in the other four states.
+Organisations in the Houston area appear to have the strongest chance of success, though the foundation does support work in the other four states.

 Key Takeaways for Grant Writers